–Detective Comics #275

 In order to trick the leader of the Purple Legion into exposing himself, our heroes launch a plan into action.
 Superman dresses up in a gaudy masked-superhero costume and calls himself Tigerman.
 Tigerman leads Batman, Robin, and a Superman Robot that is playing Superman into battle against the Purple Legion.
 During the clash, Tigerman shouts orders at his comrades and upstages them.
 After one of the Purple Legionnaires is captured, Tigerman announces publicly that he is the commander of the superheroes.
 A day later, after a “botched” prevention of a rare gem heist, Tigerman and Batman stage an argument to fool a spying Purple Legionnaire.
 Tigerman warns Batman that he knows his secret ID.
 The next day, with word having gotten back to General Grambly (leader of the Purple Legion) about Tigerman’s relationship to his team, Tigerman allows himself to be captured by the Purple Legion.
 Grambly introduces himself and demands knowledge of Batman’s secret ID.
 Tigerman unmasks as Superman and proceeds to apprehend Grambly.
 But the villain reveals a chunk of Kryptonite.
 Thankfully, Batman and Robin are waiting in the wings to make the save and the bust.

-–NOTE: Flash #123 occurs now.
-Flash #123 doesn’t feature Batman or any of his Bat Family, but it is the seminal “Flash of Two Worlds” story that fully introduces the concept of the multiverse to DC.
-This superb and influential tale, which originally took place in 1961 but has been retconned to 1970 thanks to Silver Age time-sliding, features Flash (Barry Allen) accidentally vibrating through the Bleed from Earth 1 to Earth 2!
+–NOTE: In Flash #123.
+Flash #123 doesn’t feature Batman or any of the Bat Family, but it is the seminal “Flash of Two Worlds” story that fully introduces the concept of the multiverse to DC.
+This superb and influential tale, which originally took place in 1961 but has been retconned to 1970 thanks to Silver Age time-sliding, features Flash (Barry Allen) accidentally vibrating through the Bleed from Earth-1 to Earth-2!
 There, Barry meets Jay Garrick, the Earth-2 Flash, who has been officially retired for 21 years, ever since 1949—(although he was active until 1951).
-All of Jay’s adventures as Flash on Earth 2 have appeared as comic books written by Gardner Fox on Earth 1, so Barry knows all about him.
+All of Jay’s adventures as Flash on Earth-2 have appeared as comic books written by Gardner Fox on Earth-1, so Barry knows all about him.
 The Golden Age Flash comes out of retirement to team with the Silver Age flash to defeat the Earth-2 Thinker, Earth-2 Shade, and The Fiddler.
 Afterward, Barry returns home and Jay decides to stay un-retired.

 –World’s Finest Comics #120